cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 * Adjust fan temp trigger to 45 degrees for better efficiency

 * set LCD sleep timer default setting to Daytime on

+  Update Nov.
+15, 2024

+* Added an option to reset WiFi credentials in the settings menu